 Prioritizing such a range of communications may seem daunting, but Emery thinks it is worthwhile.
 “We try to get it all out there, though training, since we are a training facility, trumps a social event if we have to make a choice.”

 Emery describes their content as “graphic heavy” and creators utilize an array of creation tools – Photoshop, PowerPoint, and various video authoring software.
-“While email is probably still our primary communications tool, the screens are gaining ground,” says Emery.
 “I’m happy with AxisTV’s performance.
 It’s a very good information management and emergency notification tool and a quick way to get the info out there.
 It improves participation in events and reinforces information from other sources, such as post newspapers.
 Most importantly, it saves time for staff and students.”